Mindful MOVEMENT

 It can be daunting knowing where to start.
 If you need a bit of help why not book an online consultation to build a programme tailored just for you.
 I can help you to design your work space, build in specific exercises or help you to prepare for sports and events with programmes you can follow online.

 Please note that this should not take the place of treatment.
-If I feel that further investigation or treatment is required I will advise accordingly
+If I feel that further investigation or in person treatment is required I will advise accordingly